Classof2020/classof2020.github.io/_posts/2016-12-26-how-to-submit-a-blog-post.md

 	- title: Title of your blog post.

-	- subtitle: Date on which the event is going to take place.
+	- subtitle: Subtitle of your post.

 	- date: Date on which the event is going to take place.

-	- author:
+	- author: Author of the blogpost.

 	- categories: Type of event.
 It could be conference, campaign, anything.